schmoelder/diss/doc/06_operating_modes/flip_flop/flip_flop.md

 ## Summary
 Despite its potential, the flip-flop mode has seen limited adoption—possibly due to concerns about column design, complexity, or the mechanical stability of packing materials under repeated flow reversals.
-Alternatives worth considering include the use of pre-columns (@TODO: ref to serial columns), or gradient elution (@TODO: ref to gradient elution).
+Alternatives worth considering include the use of pre-columns (see {numref}`serial_columns`), or gradient elution processes where one of the buffer components (e.g. a salt) modulates the binding strength.